Many Questions Remain In The Aftermath Of The Las Vegas Shooting

 In a news conference Monday afternoon, Clark County Sheriff Joseph Lombardo said his deputies are still processing four crime scenes: the 32nd floor of the Mandalay Bay Resort and Casino, from where Paddock shot his victims about 500 yards below; the venue at the Route 91 Harvest festival concert; Paddock's home in Mesquite, NV, about 80 miles northeast of Las Vegas; and another home in Reno in northern Nevada.

-Lombardo said that 16 weapons were found in Paddock's hotel room, where he had been staying since Sept.
+Lombardo initially said that 16 weapons were found in Paddock's hotel room, where he had been staying since Sept.
 28. Scopes were attached to "some of the rifles," he added without more detail.
 Investigators found an additional 18 firearms in Paddock's Mesquite home, as well as several thousand rounds of ammunition and explosives.
 They also found several pounds of ammonium nitrate, a key component for making a bomb, in Paddock's car.

-Lombardo said that he had dispatched a SWAT team to examine Paddock's house in northern Nevada to make sure there are no booby traps.

-Contrary to initial reports, Paddock was shot dead when police and hotel security located his room on the 32nd floor, according to Lombardo.
+Still, the investigation is fast-moving and fluid as, four hours later, the gun count increased.
+In an early evening news conference, Assistant Sheriff Todd Fasulo said that 23, not 16, weapons had been found in the Mandalay Bay hotel room and 19, not 18 weapons had been discovered in Paddock's Mesquite home.

+Also, the office of Rep. Adam Schiff, (D-Calif.) said that he had been briefed by the FBI and informed that some, but not all of the weapons found in the hotel room were fully automatic.
+It was not clear whether those weapons were manufactured as fully automatic or whether Paddock had converted them.

 Law enforcement officers had conducted a floor by floor search beginning on the 29th floor.
-Upon arriving at Paddock's suite, they announced themselves.
-Paddock responded by shooting through the door, wounding a security guard in the leg.
+Upon arriving at Paddock's suite on the 32nd floor, they announced themselves.
+Paddock responded by shooting through the door, wounding a security guard in the leg, Lombardo said.

 "They received gunfire.
 They backed off and SWAT responded," said a somber Lombardo.

-Earlier reports said that Paddock was already dead when police arrived at his room.
+They entered the room to find Paddock dead.
+The sheriff said investigators believe Paddock killed himself.

+Lombardo also said that he had dispatched a SWAT team to examine Paddock's house in northern Nevada to make sure there are no booby traps.

 Many questions remain unanswered.

 Lombardo said investigators still have not identified Paddock's motive for the shooting.
-Paddock's brother, Eric Paddock of Orlando, FL, said he was a wealthy retired accountant and high stakes gambler.
+Paddock's brother, Eric Paddock, of Orlando, FL, said he was a wealthy retired accountant and high stakes gambler.

 "There's no political affiliation that we know of.
 There's no religious affiliation that we know of," Eric Paddock told reporters earlier in the day.

-Note: An earlier version of this story included an incorrect account of what investigators say happened when police got to the gunman's hotel room.
-It has not been confirmed that he was "shot dead."
-In fact, as of early Tuesday, investigators still believed the gunman killed himself.